ManInTheWallPog/BotInTheWall/Privacy.md

 ## 1. Information We Collect

 ### a.
 User Data
-We may collect and store limited user data, including Discord user IDs and server information, for operational purposes.
+We collect and store limited user data, including Discord user IDs, Discord Server IDs and Discord Channel IDs, for operational purposes.
 This data is used to provide and improve the functionality of BotInTheWall.

 ### b.
 Usage Information
-We may collect information about how you interact with BotInTheWall, including commands used and frequency of usage.
+We log information about how you interact with BotInTheWall, including commands used and frequency of usage.
 This data helps us understand user preferences and improve the user experience.

 ## 2. How We Use Your Information